-Secretly located within a brightly coloured kopitiam, This speakeasy restaurant and bar offers an unconventional menu serving “guerilla style” food.
+Secretly located within a brightly coloured kopitiam, This hole in the wall offers an unconventional menu serving “guerilla style” food.
 The dishes are not clearly not your typical banquet style Chinese food.

 Among its own wild concoctions from The Dragon Chamber’s kitchen, the underground restaurant also brings back age-old Chinese dishes that never caught on in mainstream restaurants, because of their unconventional ingredients.